skerkour/kerkour.com/README.md

 # [kerkour.com](https://kerkour.com)

-Strong opinions and crazy ideas on minimalism, tech and everything in between.
+Strong opinions and crazy ideas on hacking, tech and everything in between.
 By the creators of Bloom.

 https://kerkour.com